Back to blog

 Malaysia — Territorial System Exempts Capital Gains

 Malaysia has no capital gains tax on crypto for individuals.
-Crypto is classified as an asset, and asset disposals by individuals are generally not taxable.
-The territorial system means foreign-source crypto income stays untaxed too.
+Crypto is classified as an asset and individual disposals are generally not taxable.
+The territorial system extends to foreign-source crypto income.

 → Full Malaysia tax guide